narwhalacademy/zebra-crossing/README.md

 - Use a paid VPN service when on public networks (e.g. cafe wifi).
 See [the EFF on Choosing the VPN That's Right for You](https://ssd.eff.org/en/module/choosing-vpn-thats-right-you).
 Free VPN services are bad because operators don't have enough incentive to protect you/your data.
 - Start using [Signal](https://whispersystems.org/), an end-to-end encrypted mobile messaging app that's generally agreed to be safe/secure/robust.
 (Beyond Signal, there is little consensus on what's secure and people tend to get very emotional about their choice of mobile messaging apps.)
 - Start making end-to-end encrypted voice calls (available on Signal, WhatsApp, Jitsi, Silent Phone, Zphone, etc.).
-- If you ever need to send someone a password, send it through multiple networks/channels (including a voice call).
+- If you ever need to send someone a password, split it in half and send via two different channels (e.g. email + voice call).
 - Buy more secure mobile phones ($$$): either an iPhone or an Android phone that implements a "pure" Google version of Android (at the least you should be able to goto Settings → Security and see options for encryption and SIM card lock).
 - If you own domains, use WHOIS privacy services and stick with it (they're worth the money).
 But note that with WHOIS lookup/history tools, if you've ever put in your real address, it's very difficult to remove from the logs.